arktypeio/arktype/pkgs/type/README.md

 `@re-/type` supports all of TypeScript's built-in types and lot of its most common type definition syntax.
 The following sections summarize the keywords and operators available by default in your definitions.

 If the TS syntax you want to use is not listed here, feel free to create an issue summarizing your use case.
-Our model is easy to extend, so you might just get it 🤓
+Our model is easy to extend, so you might just see it an upcoming release 🎁

-### **Branch types**
+### Object definitions

-Branch types are objects whose values are leaf types and/or nested branch types.
+Object definitions are objects whose values are leaf definitions and/or nested object definitions.

-### Object
+#### Map

-Object definitions are represented using the familiar JS notation for string keys and values.
+Map definitions are represented using the familiar JS notation for string keys with corresponding values.

 ```ts
 const foo = parse({